codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   max-width="100%"
       %}

-In Rancher v2.6+ with the updated UI, open the Cluster Management in the left panel, then click the three-dot menu near the corresponding cluster and select 'Edit Config'.
+  * For Rancher v2.6+ with the updated UI, open **Cluster Management** in the left panel, then click the three-dot menu near the corresponding cluster and select **Edit Config**.

   {% include image.html
   lightbox="true"
   file="/images/administration/runner/rancher-cluster-2.png"
   url="/images/administration/runner/rancher-cluster-2.png"